 Will PTAs have to use a specific modifier on claims in 2020?
 What’s the modifier?

 Yes.
 Beginning in 2020, when a PTA or OTA provides more than 10% of a service that’s being billed to Medicare Part B, the claim line must include an assistant modifier: CQ for PTAs and CO for OTAs.
 This modifier will then trigger a 15% reimbursement reduction.
 Check out this blog post for more information.
+It’s also important to note that CMS isn’t the only payer requiring these modifiers.
+Other commercial insurances (like Humana) have also decided to implement these assistant modifiers and payment changes.

 Will I need to apply the new PTA and OTA modifiers per CPT code or per treatment?